apmcleod/voice-splitting/README.md

 ## Running
 Once the class files are installed in the bin directory, the project can be run.
 To run the GUI version of the project, use the command `java -cp bin voicesplitting.gui.VoiceSplittingGUI`.
-To run the project from the command line, use the command `$ java -cp bin voicesplitting.voice.hmm.VoiceSplittingTester`.
+To run the project from the command line, use the command `$ java -cp bin voicesplitting.voice.hmm.HmmVoiceSplittingModelTester`.
 You should get an argument error.
 The proper arguments for running the VoiceSplittingTester are as follows:

-`java -cp bin voicesplitting.voice.hmm.VoiceSplittingTester ARGS Files`
+`java -cp bin voicesplitting.voice.hmm.HmmVoiceSplittingModelTester ARGS Files`

 ARGS:
  * Running arguments: